Far Cry (film): Plot

 On a remote island off the North American coast, a mercenary squad is attacked and slaughtered by a lone aggressor during a nighttime operation.
-The encounter is a result of the efforts of a scientist named Dr. Krieger to turn soldiers into mutants who boast superstrength and resillience, but are uncontrollable.
+The encounter is a result of the efforts of a scientist named Dr. Krieger to turn soldiers into mutants who boast superstrength and resilience, but are uncontrollable.
 Valerie Cardinal, an American journalist, is secretly receiving information about Krieger's research.
 She agrees to meet with her informant on Krieger's island and hires Jack Carver, a retired special forces operative now working as a tour skipper, to take her there.
 During the trip she reveals to Jack that her informant is her uncle Max, who she claims served with Jack.
 However, Jack denies having known him.

 Jack's boat reaches the island, and Valerie and Jack travel to the meeting point.
-However, Max was caught by Krieger's sadistic second-in-command Katia Chenov and turned into a mutant himself.
+However, Max was caught by Krieger's sadistic second-in-command, Katia Chenov, and turned into a mutant.
 Krieger's mercenaries ambush Jack and Valerie.
 Valerie is captured and the boat is destroyed, but Jack escapes and rescues Valerie.
 He insists that they leave the island, but Valerie refuses to leave without Max.

 The pair hijack a mercenary vehicle and proceed to their main compound, where they are captured once again.
-Jack is locked in an empty cell with Emilio, a grocery deliverer who got caught up in the chase.
+Jack is locked into an empty cell with Emilio, a grocery deliverer who got caught up in the chase.
 While they attempt to escape, Valerie is forced to dine with Krieger, who orders the mercenaries to unleash Max on Jack and Emilio.
 After a brief fight, Jack manages to convince Max to reject Krieger's programming.
 Max then assaults the mercenaries and releases the other mutants.

 The mutants, enraged by what Krieger did to them, attempt to kill all the humans on the island.
 After taking heavy casualties, half of the surviving mercenaries realize Krieger is insane, abandon him and team up with Jack to escape the island.
 The other mercenaries remain loyal to Krieger and attempt to help him regain control.
 The two sides fight each other and the mutants at the same time.
 As the battle goes on, the mercenaries are quickly overwhelmed and slaughtered by the mutants.

 While Krieger moves to flee the island with Valerie and Katia, Jack tries to take Krieger hostage for Valerie's release, but is injured.
 Max arrives, and seeing Valerie threatened by Katia, he attacks her.
 Katia fatally shoots him, but Max musters enough strength to kill her before expiring.
 Jack and Valerie are picked up by Emilio in Krieger's boat.
 When Krieger arrives at the docks, he finds himself stranded and left helpless before the approaching mutants.

 The film ends with Jack in a relationship with Valerie, having obtained a new boat so he can continue to work as a skipper, and Emilio has been hired to be part of his crew.
 Valerie turns out to be an undercover CIA agent, and continues her work for the agency while traveling with Jack.